Visionstate (CVE:VIS) Shares Down 20% – Time to Sell?

-Shares of Visionstate Corp.
-(CVE:VIS – Get Free Report) fell 20% during mid-day trading on Monday .
+Visionstate Corp.
+(CVE:VIS – Get Free Report) dropped 20% during mid-day trading on Tuesday .
 The company traded as low as C$0.02 and last traded at C$0.02.
-290,000 shares traded hands during mid-day trading, an increase of 72% from the average session volume of 168,441 shares.
+Approximately 390,000 shares traded hands during mid-day trading, an increase of 128% from the average daily volume of 171,382 shares.
 The stock had previously closed at C$0.03.

 Visionstate Trading Down 20.0 %